gtk-rs/gtk4-rs/book/src/hello_world.md

 # Hello World!

-Now that we got a working installation, let us get right into it!
+Now that we have got a working installation, let us get right into it!

 <span class="filename">Filename: src/main.rs</span>